RetroNynjah/Fake6523-28/README.md

 The firmware for Rev 3 is available in the [rev3/hdl](rev3/hdl) folder.
 There are compiled files in jed and svf formats and the source code is available as a ProChip designer project.

+### Rev 4
+After optimization and a complete change of layout, it seems like all eight bits can be enabled on all registers using the ATF1504 after all.
+New PCB revision coming soon.

 ## Compatibility
 The Fake6523-28 has not gone through any long term testing so **use at your own risk**.
 Rev 1 has briefly been tested as a 1551 paddle TPI together with: